Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### Authentication

-By default, when connecting to Redis, GLIDE for Redis operates in an unauthenticated mode.
+By default, when connecting to Valkey, Valkey GLIDEs operates in an unauthenticated mode.

-GLIDE for Redis also offers support for an authenticated connection mode.
+Valkey GLIDE also offers support for an authenticated connection mode.

 In authenticated mode, you have the following options: